OpenDataServices/bodsld/docs/_pages/1_datamodel.md

 Several claims about entities and the relationship(s) between them can be made at the same time.
 In BODS, this is represented by a `Declaration` which can link multiple `Statements`.

-The only property defined for a `Declaration` is `declarationSubject`, which is a pointer to the entity which the set of `Statements` is ultimately about.
+The only property defined in the JSON data model for a `Declaration` is `declarationSubject`, which is a pointer to the entity which the set of `Statements` is ultimately about.
 We consider this to be an equivalent property to `foaf:primaryTopic` in RDF.
 In the JSON representation of BODS this property belongs to a `Statement` object and has a plain string value; in RDF, the property belongs to the `Declaration` class, and the value is the URI of a `RecordDetails` instance.

 ### Declaration identifiers

 Similarly to records, declaration identifiers originate in a publisher’s system.
 The JSON representation of BODS uses the `declaration` property on a `Statement` to hold the string value for the external identifier.
 We replace this with a `declarationIdString` property on the `Declaration` class.
 The URI for a declaration can be generated from this string.

+The `declaration` property is retained on `Statement` with a value of an instance of `Declaration`.

 ## People, Entities and Relationships